digipolisantwerp/errors_aspnetcore/readme.md

 ``` csharp
 public Dictionary<string, IEnumerable<string>> Messages { get; protected set; }
 ```
-- This Messages property will contain all additional messages you want to copy over to the ExtraParameters property of the [Error object](#error-object) when resolving it through the [Resolve](#resolving-exceptions) function of the [ExceptionMapper](#exceptionmapper).
+- This Messages property will contain all additional messages you want to copy over to the extraInfo property of the [Error object](#error-object) when resolving it through the [Resolve](#resolving-exceptions) function of the [ExceptionMapper](#exceptionmapper).